Mera Peak Climbing

 Climbing Helmet:

 Black Diamond or Petzl make great quality climbing caps.
 Ensure your warm beanie fits under your cap easily.
-The rental cost for the Helmet is US$ 6.
+Rental cost for the Helmet is US$ 6.

 Dropping gadget: